CapricanDRJ/HadesStarCommunityData/docs/corp/32ba20918cd8720602fefb3bc676a6ba5195314479040f70eadc728fbbc2698d/index.md

 ```
 7 day inactivity kick.
 Discord is optional but strongly encouraged.
+W
-We usually do WS once a week with a day in between searches.
-If you indicate you will participate and dont you will be kicked.
+e usually do WS once a week with a day in between searches.
+If you in
+dicate you will participate and dont you will be kicked.}
 ```
 ### [Discord](https://discord.gg/Fhks7wPV)
 ### Whitestar Bonus ❌